 Cheers and keep up the good work.

-I get quite a lot of emails from people about talking, and have coached a lot of people over the years, so here’s a ten pieces of advice on speaking that might be worth thinking about.
+I get quite a lot of emails from people about talking, and have coached a lot of people over the years, so here’s ten pieces of advice on speaking that might be worth thinking about.

-1.Never forget that there is always a lot of good will focused on you by the audience, who actively want to enjoy what you have to say (a corporate audience can be hard if they’ve been told to sit and listen, but then if you’re being paid to be there you should be good enough to charm them).
+1.Never forget that there is always a lot of goodwill focused on you by the audience, who actively want to enjoy what you have to say (a corporate audience can be hard if they’ve been told to sit and listen, but then if you’re being paid to be there you should be good enough to charm them).
 An audience does not set out to be bored or confused or disappointed.
-The very fact you have the balls to stand up on a stage and talk means you’ve earned the right to be listened too - at least for five or ten minutes, so don’t squander that good will be being shit or boring.
+The very fact you have the balls to stand up on a stage and talk means you’ve earned the right to be listened to - at least for five or ten minutes, so don’t squander that goodwill be being shit or boring.
 You don’t have to be great, or amazing, have the audience in fits of laugher or sobbing at the end - just aim to deliver more than then they think they could.

-4. Have a strong start and an a strong end, and having one that loops into the other always works well (like the title of a book being the last line of the story).
+4. Have a strong start and a strong end, and having one that loops into the other always works well (like the title of a book being the last line of the story).
 My current corporate talk starts with me on top of Ulvertanna, then goes on to tell the story of my life, including some great black and white photos of me climbing in the council flats when I was a kid.
-The second to last image in me again as a kid climbing on some scaffolding, then switches to me on Ulvertanna 35 years later - the over all effect one of reflection on the marvellous and crazy trajectory of life.
+The second to last image in me again as a kid climbing on some scaffolding, then switches to me on Ulvertanna 35 years later - the overall effect one of reflection on the marvellous and crazy trajectory of life.

-5. Get you technology sorted.
+5. Get your technology sorted.
 Learn how to use Keynote (mac) or Powerpoint (PC), how to set transitions (avoid naff ones), the use of video and music.
-It’s said that an audiences attention span is their age plus 2 when listening to one person talking, and so the use of short video clips is a great way to keep their attention (50 seconds of music and slides, or 60 second video will reset the audiences attention).
+It’s said that an audiences attention span is their age plus 2 when listening to one person talking, and so the use of short video clips is a great way to keep their attention (50 seconds of music and slides, or 60-second video will reset the audiences attention).
 Get yourself a remote as well, as then you can cooly change the slides without people knowing.

 9. Try and make your images fresh and throw in some variety.
 Having a hundred pro shots of you looking cool and perfectly composed gets boring fast, so throw in some funny shots, out of focus shots, shots of stuff that has nothing to do with what you’re talking about (and ‘aside’ will help keep people focused).
-The slides should act as a sign post to the story - but not be the story.
+The slides should act as a signpost to the story - but not be the story.
 You should begin to speak about the next part of the story connected to the next slides then change, not make each slide a new paragraph, and this will just make it all clunky.
 Images and words should be one long flow.

-10. Lastly if you’re given the opportunity to stand in front of an audience you should give it 100% beforehand, making your story, images, tech as perfect as can be - nailing and tweaking until you have a nice, simple, well structured story that you feel comfortable to perform - not too short, not too long.
+10. Lastly if you’re given the opportunity to stand in front of an audience you should give it 100% beforehand, making your story, images, tech as perfect as can be - nailing and tweaking until you have a nice, simple, well-structured story that you feel comfortable to perform - not too short, not too long.
 But the second you stand on that stage, let it all go, be yourself, be calm, have fun and enjoy being there - as that’s the key to all performance, that that performer loves it, wants you to love them, to make you laugh and think, to make that opportunity memorable, to mean something.